 Thin-wall wooden headjoints for western concert flutes.

-Martin Doyle's wooden headjoints can be attached to any brand of western concert flute.
 Wooden headjoints add warmth, colour and teture to the tone of a metal flute which in turn offers the musician greater versatility and an expanded repertoire.
-Many professional flute players carry a variety of headjoints ranginging from metals including silver and gold to headjoints made from a variety of woods and bamboos including shakuhachi end-blown headjoints.
+Many professional flute players carry a variety of headjoints ranging from metals including silver and gold to headjoints made from a variety of woods and bamboos including shakuhachi end-blown headjoints.
+Martin Doyle wooden headjoints can be attached to any brand of western concert flute.

 I just wanted to thank you for the phenomenal work you did in creating my new headjoint.
 I recently played it on the show "Beauty and The Beast" and received many compliments on my "sweet" sound.
 The combination of my Altus Limited and your Blackwood Headjoint allow me a warmth that neither of my metal headjoints provide and enable me to play all octaves with a solid, centered sound which articulates quickly and doesn't break up when pushed!
 I will surely endorse your craftsmanship so more flutists can experience the wonderful qualities of a Martin Doyle headjoint!